Shamal56/Level-Design-Shamal/README.md

   - `WDG_Choice` - This will show the outcome of the choice you choose after you read a 1 content page .
   - `Save game` - After terminating a session it will automatically save the game level and location of the player .
   - `Load game` - In the main menu if you choose to select continue it will go to the last saved location .
+  - `Final Adjustments` - Fixed blueprint compilation errors and Improved the load and save functionality by adding a gameinstance class .

 ## 🚀 Features